SnowEx/uavsar_pytools/README.md

 create_netrc()
 ```

 You will be asked to enter your username and password and a netrc file will be automatically generated for you.
+This file will be accessed during downloading and searching for Uavsar images.

 ## Usage